 Why do I need to complete this process if I want to chaperone my student’s field trip?
 It is essential that chaperones complete the process since they are often off-site, off school grounds with groups of students other than their own children and may be unsupervised by APS staff members during those trips at certain times.

 What is Raptor Technologies?
 Raptor Technologies is the online platform APS uses for the Visitor Management System as well as for volunteers, sex offender screening and the visitor, volunteer, contractor, and staff sign in/out process.
 Individuals wishing to volunteer with an individual school or multiple schools is able to complete their application online in English and Spanish by accessing the Raptor Technology systems links dedicated to the school division.

 How will APS know that I have completed the training?
 Participation is recorded and tracked by APS within the Safe Schools System.
 Schools will access a report listing the family and community members who have successfully completed the training.
-Once complete, contact the school liaison with your certificate and they will load it into the Raptor system so that you will be approved for two years.
+Once complete, contact the school liaison with your certificate and they will load it into the Raptor system so that you will be approved for three years.

 How long does it take to complete the volunteer process?
 The volunteer process usually takes about a week from start to finish but may be expedited if you coordinate with your school’s liaison.

 - Fill out the volunteer application online (approx. five minutes)

 - Receive the Safe Schools training link (usually within 48 hours of completing application)

 - Complete the online training (approx. 35 minutes)

 - Receive approval email from Communications Manager (usually within one week)